oroinc/documentation/commerce/cloud/architecture.rst

 Job / Message Queue
 ^^^^^^^^^^^^^^^^^^^

-Oro application uses RabbitMQ as a message queue broker to enable asynchronous processing for the heavy jobs.
-RabbitMQ is highly scalable and it supports cluster architecture out of the box.
+Oro application uses RabbitMQ as a message queue broker to enable asynchronous processing for heavy jobs.
+RabbitMQ is highly scalable and supports cluster architecture out-of-the-box.
 RabbitMQ brokers tolerate the failure of individual nodes.
-Nodes can be started and stopped at will, as long as they can contact a cluster member node known at the time of shutdown.
+Nodes can be initiated and stopped at will, as long as they can contact a cluster member node known at the time of shutdown.
 See `RabbitMQ Clustering <https://www.rabbitmq.com/clustering.html>`_ for more information.

 To process queued messages, Oro application uses a proprietary consumer service.
 It runs as a daemon and handles all the jobs (messages) registered within a message queue.

-Consumer service is scalable and can run as parallel processes and on multiple hosts to handle a large volume of messages.
-To guarantee the acceptable response time and address spikes in the server-side workload, the message processing is scaled by adding more consumer services.
+The consumer service is scalable and can run as parallel processes on multiple hosts to handle a large volume of messages.
+To guarantee an acceptable response time and address spikes to the server-side workload, message processing can be scaled by adding more consumer services.

 SMTP Relay
 ^^^^^^^^^^

-To send emails from the OroCloud environment, Oro application uses the dedicated configured SMTP Relay service, whose high availability is provided using a set of mail relays with different priorities.
-The setup is similar to master-master database replication, where there is more than one active service to handle the requests.
+To send emails from an OroCloud environment, the Oro application uses the dedicated SMTP Relay service, which provides high availability using a set of mail relays with different priorities.
+The setup is similar to a master-master database replication, where there is more than one active service to handle the requests.

 Cache
 ^^^^^

-Oro application uses Redis cluster to store cache that helps it to optimize processing of complex operations.
+Oro application uses Redis cluster to store cache which optimizes processing of complex operations.
 Redis Sentinel provides high availability for Redis cluster via the automatic failover and failure detection.
 See `Redis Sentinel Documentation <https://redis.io/topics/sentinel>`_ for more information.

 File Storage
 ^^^^^^^^^^^^

-OroCloud environments are configured with `BeeGFS <https://www.beegfs.io/content/documentation/>`_  clustered file system to store application files related to the user data (attachments, images, documents).
+OroCloud environments are configured with a `BeeGFS <https://www.beegfs.io/content/documentation/>`_ clustered file system to store application files related to the user data (attachments, images, documents).

 Backups and Restore
 ~~~~~~~~~~~~~~~~~~~

-Backups of OroCloud environment include the database dump, media files, and the application source code or the repository commit hash that may be used to retrieve the code.
+Backups of OroCloud environment include the database dump, media files, and either the application source code or the repository commit hash that may be used to retrieve the code.

 Schedule
 ^^^^^^^^

-A full backup is created daily at 2 am UTC by default.
+By default, a full backup is created daily at 2 am UTC.

 .. note:: To change the backup schedule, please create a request via the Oro Inc. Help Desk.